Your browser is out-of-date!

 • The fund may invest a proportion of its assets in financial instruments that might under certain circumstances have a relatively low level of liquidity, which can in turn affect the fund’s liquidity.

-We see the potential for the biotechnology sector to enter a new and durable phase of growth after several years of structural, regulatory, and capital-market headwinds.
-The sector has transitioned from a speculative and capital-intensive model to one that is becoming defined by sustainable, cash-generative growth, driven by premium drug pricing, leaner cost structures, and disciplined capital allocation.
-After years of pricing uncertainty and policy overhang, fundamentals are stabilizing, and investor confidence is returning as the industry demonstrates consistent profitability and operational efficiency.
+Biotechnology may be entering a more durable phase of growth after several years of structural, regulatory, and capital-market headwinds.
+The sector is transitioning from a speculative, capital-intensive model toward sustainable, cash-generative growth, driven by premium pricing, leaner cost structures, and disciplined capital allocation.
+Fundamentals are stabilising, and investor confidence is returning as the industry demonstrates consistent profitability and operational efficiency.

-Long-term structural drivers continue to reinforce the sector’s trajectory.
-Aging populations, increased access to healthcare in emerging markets, and accelerating innovation in areas such as AI-enabled drug discovery, precision medicine, and advanced biologics are expanding the opportunity set.
-Biotech innovation is increasingly central to healthcare system efficiency – reducing chronic-care burdens, extending quality of life, and containing long-term costs through curative or one-time interventions.
+Long-term structural drivers remain compelling.
+Aging populations, expanding healthcare access in emerging markets, and accelerating innovation in AI-enabled drug discovery, precision medicine, and advanced biologics continue to broaden the opportunity set.
+Biotech innovation is increasingly central to healthcare system efficiency, reducing chronic-care burdens and containing long-term costs through curative interventions.

-Against this backdrop, the fund maintains a selective, high-conviction strategy focused on biotechnology.
-The portfolio is oriented toward companies with de-risked late-stage assets, proven pricing power, and scalable platforms capable of generating durable free cash flow.
-This approach aims to capture both the structural rerating underway in biotechnology and the sector’s cyclical outperformance potential within a normalizing policy and macroeconomic environment.
+The fund maintains a selective, high-conviction strategy oriented toward late-stage, de-risked assets, proven pricing power, and scalable platforms capable of generating sustainable free cash flow.

 Loading...